Emanuele-Fortunati/remotely-operated-aircraft/README.md

 ## What I would have done with more time
 - Queue for messages sent when connection isn't online.
 At moment those messages aren't sent.
-- More / Better unit and Angular testing
+- Unit and Angular testing
 - Cleaner D3GaugeService (at moment is just a porting of a js file found online) - also some work on performances (a debouncer at least!)
 - Line Chart
 - Using Interfaces for the websocket messages and for most of the properties with type 'any'